Newspaper Page Text

 phens, head of the largest Negro

-agency in New York.
+agency in New York

-The largest firms of the citv have
+The largest firms of the city h u e

 taken out business protection polici